wp-plugins/rio-video-gallery/readme.txt

 == Screenshots ==

-1. Add video interface.
+1. Add Video interface.
 2. Settings panel.
 3. Video Gallery Preview.
 4. Video Gallery Preview with details.

 == Changelog ==

+= 2.1 =
+* Upated JQuery masonry with CSS3 masonry.
+Not works with IE9 & below.
+* Tested with WordPress version 4.2.4

 = 2.0 =
 * Upated jQuery & related libraries.
 * Updated UI as responsive.
 * Now works with your theme styles and can style as you need.
-* Included CSS3 Masonry layout.
-Not works with IE9 & below.
+* Included JQuery Masonry layout.
 * Fixed reported bugs from users.
 * Will work in your own theme templates.